YCChenVictor/blog-frontend/src/posts/software/api/main.md

 #### REST Principles

-REST - Representational State Transfer

-REST is an architectural style with the following features
+REST means Representational State Transfer and is an architectural style with the following features:

 * Client–Server Architecture
   * Enforces separation of concerns, enhancing portability and scalability.